TheLinuxITGuy/Rocky-Scripts/README.md

 # Rocky-Scripts
-These scripts will allow you to install Rocky Linux 9.4 with NVIDIA drivers and KDE as your desktop environemnt.
+These scripts will allow you to install Rocky Linux 9.4 with NVIDIA drivers and KDE as your desktop environment.

 ## Video
 [![Video](https://img.youtube.com/vi/clZABizrxeM/maxresdefault.jpg)](https://youtu.be/clZABizrxeM)